-This page is updated Monday through Friday and contains COVID-19 related information specific to the students, faculty and staff at Millsaps College in Jackson, Miss.
+This page is updated throughout the week and contains COVID-19 related information specific to the students, faculty and staff at Millsaps College in Jackson, Miss.
 Information is reported on a one-day lag.
 Information specific to data collected Friday through Sunday will be updated each Monday.

 Tracking of the 2021 cumulative total began Friday, January 1, 2021.